FEniCS/dolfinx/demo/pde/neumann-poisson/python/documentation.rst

 Since we have natural (Neumann) boundary conditions in this problem, we don´t have to implement boundary conditions.
 This is because Neumann boundary conditions are default in DOLFIN.

-To compute the solution we use the bilinear and linear forms, and the boundary condition, but we also need to create a :py:class:`Function <dolfin.functions.function.Function>` to store the solution(s).
+To compute the solution we use the bilinear form, the linear forms, and the boundary condition, but we also need to create a :py:class:`Function <dolfin.functions.function.Function>` to store the solution(s).
 The (full) solution will be stored in ``w``, which we initialize using the :py:class:`FunctionSpace<dolfin.functions.functionspace.FunctionSpace>` ``W``.